TECHNICAL

 Ø TRDIR: Not very often used.
 It has the information of all ABAP reports.

-Ø TSTC: It has the information of all transaction codes, like the corresponding programs and screens.
+Ø TSTC: It has the information of all transaction codes, like the corresponding

 Ø ADIRACESS: It has the access code information of all the objects in TADIR.